AdinaMWolff/AdinaMWolff/README.md

 - 👋 Hi, I’m @AdinaMWolff a fullstack developer with expertise in automation.
 - 👀 I’m interested in web development (fullstack) and AI
-- 🌱 I’m currently learning python and fullstack web development with node.js, postgress, react, html, css...
+- 🌱 I’m currently learning python and fullstack web development with javascript, node.js, postgress, react, html, css...
 - 💞️ I’m looking to collaborate on teams as a fullstack developer for clients with a purpose driven, creative and team collaboration environment.
 - 📫 How to reach me : yyamwolff@gmail.com
 - 😄 Pronouns: Mrs.